 Restate the Question Acronyms

 As a third grade teacher, I have always started the year, from Day 1, requiring my kids to use PQA to restate the question in their responses.
-It is a great skill to instill in first and second grades, and can be reinforced and built upon in second and third grades as students work to paragraph responses wards.
+It is a great skill to instill in first and second grades, and can be reinforced and built upon in second and third grades as students work to paragraph responses with text evidence.
 Do you ever have kids that write a response and you wonder where they are coming from?
 Or their response doesn’t connect to the question?
 Restating the question is a great strategy to help that!

 Whether you use PQA or TTQA as an acronym to help your students remember to restate the question, I have a poster available for you.
 I’ve also included those common acronyms for writing paragraph constructed responses.
 You can download my Restate the Question Acronym Strategy Posters for free.